What Does a Healthcare Analyst Do?

 How to Become a Healthcare Analyst

-To become a successful practitioner in data analysis and health services, you’ll need to have a strong understanding of current data management systems, standard healthcare procedures, and the tools needed for analysis.
+To become a successful practitioner in data analysis and health services, you’ll need to have a strong understanding of current data management systems, standard healthcare procedures, big data collection, and the tools needed for analysis.
 While it sounds like a lot of technical skills in healthcare management, don't worry, you'll learn these in your training along the way.

 Here are some of the technical skills you should learn before applying for a healthcare analyst position, according to the website Noodle2:

 - At least one major programming language, such as Python, SQL, Java, or SAS

 - Healthcare laws for government programs like Medicaid and Medicare

 Typically, people get an undergraduate degree in a different subject, and fill the gaps in knowledge with additional courses and certification programs, or pursue a master’s degree.
 Since the job focuses around statistics, it’s extremely helpful to have a degree in Math or Statistics, but other related fields include: